Longhouse hero photo

 • Outside events

-In order to ensure that activities that take place in the LCC Longhouse are in keeping with the spirit and purpose of this type of facility, the LCC Longhouse operates under the auspices of the Longhouse Steward as part of the Student Engagement Division.
+In order to ensure that activities that take place in the Longhouse are in keeping with the spirit and purpose of this type of facility, the Longhouse operates under the auspices of the Longhouse Steward as part of the Student Engagement Division.

 Photo of the Longhouse at Lane